-The goal of this section is to define the pro-$\CA$ fundamental group of a graph of pro-$\CA$ groups via an inverse limit of completions of the abstract fundamental group of finite graphs of finite groups with respect to a point in the original graph.
-This is is new concept in the profinite version of Bass-Serre theory and has avantage of behaving better with repect to morphisms of finite graph of finite groups and even profinite graphs of pro-$\CA$ groups.
+The goal of this section is to define the pro-$\CA$ fundamental group of an injective graph of pro-$\CA$ groups via an inverse limit of completions of the abstract fundamental group of finite graphs of finite $\CA$-groups with respect to a point in the original graph.
+This is a new concept in the profinite version of Bass-Serre theory and has the advantage of behaving better with repect to morphisms of finite graph of finite groups and even profinite graphs of pro-$\CA$ groups.
 One can not use classical definition of the fundamental group of graph of groups with respect to a maximal subtree, because the image of a maximal subtree under epimorphism of graphs is not a maximal subtree in general.

 \begin{df}[The group $F(\GA,\G)$ {\cite[Sect.\, I.5.1]{Serre}}] The path group $F(\GA,\G)$ is defined by $F(\GA,\G)=W_1/N$, where $W_1=\left(\mathop{\Asterisk}_{v \in V(\G)} \GA(v)\right) \Asterisk F(E(\G))$, where $F(E(\G))$ denotes the free group with basis $E(\G)$ and $N$ is a normal subgroup of $W_1$ generated by the set $\left\{ \partial_0(x)^{-1}e\partial_1(x)e^{-1} \mid x \in \GA(e), e \in E(\G) \right\}$. \end{df}